Is the Maldives really overrated? The myth of one-size-fits-all (Saturday Selection)

 Greg and Nick had a great time in the Maldives, but is it for everyone?
 Does it need to be?

 As you may or may not know, Greg the Frequent Miler LOVES the Ventana, so it took a while to calm him down.
-But I find it really interesting that The Maldives has become almost a perjorative shorthand in some circles for overpriced, undervalued and IG-driven travel.
+But I find it really interesting that The Maldives has become a pejorative shorthand in some circles for overpriced, undervalued and IG-driven travel.
 Is that true?
 Is there such a thing as an “overrated” destination?

-Even more importantly, how do we go about thinking through the best ways to tailor our points and miles adventures to what we truly enjoy as opposed to feeling pressured to visit specific destinations that we see in travel guides and points and miles blogs?
+Even more importantly, how do we go about thinking through the best ways to tailor our points and miles adventures to what we truly enjoy as opposed to feeling pressured to visit specific destinations that we see in travel guides and/or points and miles blogs?

 Thinking through it, there’s a few things over the years that I’ve had to learn the hard way – and keep having to relearn – in order to make sure that this game stays fun and rewarding.